 - It is fast and saves the disputing parties a lot of time.
 The arbitration process is normally completed in a fraction of the time it would take courts to finish hearings and deliver a verdict.

 - Normally, decisions reached through arbitration are binding and they are no lengthy appeal processes.

 - It is confidential and will help protect the privacy of the disputing parties.

 - The costs involved in arbitration are normally covered by the disputing parties.
 Although arbitration is meant to save costs, settling some cases through arbitration may cost more than through a court.
 Arbitration fees can reach 10 percent of the claim amount.

 - Unlike courts, some decisions made by arbitrators are intended to please both sides, which means justice is sometimes not served.

 - Some states do not enforce arbitration clauses in contracts.
 This may mean that a disgruntled party to a contract can reject the decision of the arbitration panel and still take the issue to court.

 If you need help with business arbitration, you can post your legal need on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.